 Using photography, one man chronicles his journey to beat cancer.

 Faced with 42 days of radiation therapy to treat his prostate cancer, Rodney Dan Marolf decided on the very first visit to make the daunting process a little more personal.

-At his first radiation session this summer, the 67-year-old fit his body into a precise mold custom made to target his tumor and waited for the care team at the University of Michigan Comprehensive Cancer Center to ensure the radiation beam was correctly aligned with tattoo markers they’d made on his back.
+At his first radiation session this summer, the 67-year-old fit his body into a precise mold custom made to target his tumor and waited for the care team at the University of Michigan Rogel Cancer Center to ensure the radiation beam was correctly aligned with tattoo markers they’d made on his back.

 The 20-minute treatment, Marolf recalls, was painless.

 Despite anxiety and the unfamiliar surroundings, he emerged hopeful — expressing that sentiment to his spouse, Cathy, who accompanied him to U-M from their home in Lansing, about an hour’s drive away.

 “I remember coming out to my wife in the waiting room.
 I put up one finger to show, there’s one treatment,” Marolf says.
 “She took my picture.

 “I said: ‘You know, I’m going to do this every day.’”